greenspark0/InfoSec-Black-Friday/README.md

 50% off forever on annual subscriptions, with code `BLACKFRIDAY25` \
 Deal ends: 3rd December

+**Scarlet Shark** - A digital intelligence platform that provides security analysts with data and tools to enhance investigations and threat hunting. https://scarletshark.com/ \
+100% of all subscriptions for 4 months.
+Use the coupon code `CyberMonday2025` \
+Deal ends: December 12th, 2025

 **SEOengine.ai** - SEOengine.ai deploys 5 specialized AI agents that analyze competitors, mine real user questions from Reddit/Quora, and generate 4,000-6,000 word AEO-optimized articles in your authentic brand voice—not generic ChatGPT content.
 From research to publication-ready content with E-E-A-T compliance, internal linking, and multimedia integration—all automated in one seamless workflow. \
 https://seoengine.ai \
 35% OFF with code `BLACKFRIDAY` \